-The first set of Bell Brand Dodgers arrived in L.A. as the team was playing its first season inside the Coliseum.
+The first Bell Brand Dodgers issue appeared as the newly relocated team was playing its first season inside the Coliseum.
 The checklist included ten players.
 The cards were rather odd-looking with a green wood grain border surrounding a sepia-toned photo.
 At 3″x 4″, the cards were a bit larger than the three sets to come.

 Young Sandy Koufax is the headliner but collectors can also chase Hall of Famer Roy Campanella, who was given a card despite the off-season accident that left him paralyzed.
 Campy was card #1 in the set.
 Don Drysdale, whose Topps rookie card had arrived just a year earlier, is in the set along with Hall of Famers Pee Wee Reese and Duke Snider.

 Single-printed cards of Gino Cimoli and Johnny Podres are tough to locate and collectors will also need to find popular singles of Gil Hodges, Don Zimmer and Junior Gilliam to round out their set.